 Cultured Stone With Undermount Bowl Option

 Color: If you are looking to do a white vanity, you will want your salesperson to be sure that the shade of white will match with the toilet and sink bowl if they are going white as well.
-As a note the Kohler & American Standard toilets & sink bowls are very different in white shade.
+As a note, the Kohler & American Standard toilets & sink bowls are very different in white shade.

 36″ Vanity – The furniture leg placement here with this particular vanity naturally creates an inset door style look.
 The inset door style typically comes as an upgraded vanity.
 This vanity purchase included the top & bowl.
-It was purchased at Lowes on sale for less that $300.00.
+It was purchased at Lowes on sale for less than $300.00.
 This was a very unusual find/cost.

-Vanity With Tower Cabinet – The tower cabinet is in a design for towel storage and curling irons & hair dryers storage.
+Vanity With Tower Cabinet – The tower cabinet is in design for towel storage and curling irons & hair dryers storage.
 We install the receptacles inside these towers to accommodate.